Structural Engineering Insight for Building Owners & Developers

 -

 A professional engineer (PE) license applies to a variety of engineering disciplines, including civil, environmental, geotechnical, mechanical, plumbing, and structural.
-Depending on the jurisdiction and location of the project, a practicing structural engineer with a PE license in good standing can sign off on most projects.
-Some states require structural engineers to have a structural engineer (SE) license in addition to a PE license for certain types of projects.
+Licensing requirements for structural work vary by jurisdiction and project type.
+In many states, a PE license is sufficient for a wide range of projects.
+However, some states require structural engineers to hold a structural engineer (SE) license — in addition to a PE — for certain project types, such as high-rise buildings, hospitals, or schools.
+When in doubt, verify the requirements for your specific location and project with your structural engineer.

 -